-If you are UK based, at checkout there is check a box that you can tick.
+If you are UK based, at checkout there is check box that you can tick.
 This will begin a process whereby you can return up to three old frames, spectacles or sunglasses to us to then be passed on to our partner TerraCycle.
-They will then be broken and then upcycled into a new product such as watering cans from the plastic and nuts and bolts from the metal parts.
-Landfill averted!

 Are you a B Corporation?

 Yes.
-We are verified by B Lab to meet high standards of social and environmental performance, transparency and accountability.
+We are verified by B Lab to meet the very highest standards of social and environmental performance, transparency and accountability.

 Are you vegan friendly?

 Yes.
 Every part of our product right down to the inks we use for our printing is vegan friendly.